raphiz/kokus-recipe-app/README.md

 # Kokus Recipe Management

-Kokus is a simple recipe management and meal planning application.
+Kokus is a recipe management and meal planning web app.
 As a personal project, it serves as a playground for exploring methodologies and technologies.

 ## Highlights